guidoism/escape/inspiration/jonesforth.md

 : ARGV ( n -- str u )
         1+ CELLS S0 @ + ( get the address of argv[n] entry )
         @               ( get the address of the string )
-        DUP STRLEN      ( and get its length / turn it into a FORTH string ) ;
+        DUP STRLEN      ( and get its length / turn it into a Forth string ) ;

 (